httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The user agent MUST limit lifetime of a cookie to no more than 400 days.
 Expires attributes that are more than 400 days in the future MUST be changed to a date no more than 400 days in the future.
-A user agent MAY reduce the lifetime of a cookie further according to its cookie policy, but the limit MUST be 7 days  or greater in the future.
+A user agent MAY reduce the lifetime of a cookie further according to its cookie policy, but the limit SHOULD be 7 days  or greater in the future.

 #### The Max-Age Attribute {#attribute-max-age}